Minneapolis Drug Crime Attorneys

 - What can I do to protect my rights?

 Caplan & Tamburino Law Firm, P.A. is here to provide the answers you need.
-Whether your charges involve marijuana, cocaine, prescription drugs, heroin, LSD, or some other controlled substance, we know how to help you.
-Our criminal lawyers have defended clients facing a variety of drug-related charges, such as those listed below.
+Whether your charges involve marijuana, cocaine, prescription drugs, heroin, LSD, or some other type of controlled substance, we know how to help you.
+Our drug offense lawyers have defended clients facing a variety of drug-related charges, such as those listed below.

 Don’t wait to contact our firm if you have been charged with: